mmossa/The-5-Sannin-/README.md

 # Cannonball.py

- This class manages the cannonballs shot at the ship object.
-It allows us create a rect for the cannonball and then using the update function, the y position changes based off of the speed of the cannonball.
-Then, the cannonball rect is drawn onto the screen.
+ add description

 # Ship.py

- add description
+We've constructed a class in this Python file to manage the ship object.
+We started by initializing the object and setting it to its default location.
+We used a picture of a ship to create the item.
+We assign the screen to a ship property in the init function so that we can quickly access it.
+In addition, when the player pushes the right arrow key, the ship moves right, and when the player uses the left arrow key, the ship moves left.

 # Target.py